Golf, Florida

-The Village of Golf is a village in Palm Beach County, Florida, United States.
-It's also part of the Miami metropolitan area of South Florida.
-As of 2020, the population recorded by the U.S. Census Bureau was 255.
+Golf is a village in Palm Beach County, Florida, United States.
+It is part of the Miami metropolitan area of South Florida.
+As of the 2020 census, Golf had a population of 255.

 History

 Golf was founded in the 1956 as a planned community on a golf course.
 As some of the early settlers were originally from Golf, Illinois, this was their preference for a name.
 The village was officially incorporated in 1957.

 Geography

-The approximate coordinates for the Village of Golf is located at (26.504264, –80.104759).

 According to the United States Census Bureau, the village has a total area of 0.8 sqmi, of which 0.8 sqmi is land and 1.19% is water.

 The village is completely landlocked and enveloped by the incorporated parts of the city of Boynton Beach to its east and south, while on its west and north it borders a few unincorporated suburbs and includes their golf courses, recreational parks, and wetlands (all of which also have Boynton Beach mailing addresses).